 - a.
 Apply for Admission.
 Once accepted, you will receive information on accessing myNWACC Connection account.
-Please check the email you put on your application for steps on continuing your enrollment.\ - b.
+Please check the email you put on your application for steps on continuing your enrollment. - b.
 Begin the Financial Aid Process by completing the Free Application for Federal Student Aid (FAFSA) at www.fafsa.ed.gov. - c.
-Submit your ACT or COMPASS placement exam scores (no more than 5 years old) to the Office of Student Records, or take COMPASS exam (\$10 fee) at the Testing Center.\\ - d.
-Submit an official High School Transcript with cumulative grade point average and courses taken, or official General Education Development (GED) assessment scores to the Office of Student Records.\\\ - e.
-Submit proof of 2 Measles, Mumps, and Rubella (MMR) immunizations to the Office of Student Records.\\\\ - f.
-Complete New Student Orientation where you will meet an Academic Advisor and register for classes.
-Once you have completed the above steps, visit https://www.nwacc.edu/ orientation for more information. - g.
-Complete Financial Aid Process, or make arrangements at the Treasurer's Office to pay your tuition and fees. \\\\\
+Submit your ACT or COMPASS placement exam scores (no more than 5 years old) to the Office of Student Records, or take COMPASS exam (\$10 fee) at the Testing Center. - d.
+Submit an official High School Transcript with cumulative grade point average and courses taken, or official General Education Development (GED) assessment scores to the Office of Student Records. - e.
+Submit proof of 2 Measles, Mumps, and Rubella (MMR) immunizations to the Office of Student Records. - f.
+Complete New Student Orientation where you will meet an Academic Advisor and register for classes. - g.
+Complete Financial Aid Process, or make arrangements at the Treasurer's Office to pay your tuition and fees.